cncf/cla/README.md

 Should you have any issues using the LF Support Site, send a message to the backup e-mail support address <login-issues@jira.linuxfoundation.org>

-Someone from the CNCF will respond to your ticket to help.
+Someone from the LF/CNCF will respond to your ticket to help.

 [Linux Foundation Support Site]: https://support.linuxfoundation.org/